JeffreyBenjaminBrown/hode/docs/rslt/rslt.md

 Note that the term "separator" is not exactly accurate:
-A separator in a `Tplt` in Hode usually separates two things, but in some cases it only borders on one
+A separator in a `Tplt` in Hode usually separates two things, but in some cases it only has one neighbor.
-(like the "maybe" in "#maybe I'm amazed", or the "sometimes" in "everybody #needs somebody #sometimes).
+Examples include the "maybe" in "#maybe I'm amazed", and the "sometimes" in "everybody #needs somebody #sometimes".

 ## Compound `Rel`s